-What Can I Use To Coat Chicken Drumsticks?
+What To Use To Coat Chicken Drumsticks?

 In the spirit of no crumb left behind, we raided our pantry to uncover every crumb we could find.
-Here, just to start the drumstick rolling, are a few crumbs we’re toying with trying next time we make this recipe.
+Here, just to start the drumsticks rolling, are a few crumbs we’re toying with trying next time we make this recipe.
 Just toss the ingredient in a resealable plastic bag, press out as much of the air as possible, and start banging on it with a rolling pin or a heavy skillet to work out some of that workday frustration.
 If you’ve got some crumb-inspired genius that isn’t found below, don’t be selfish and let us know it in a comment below!